reduxjs/reselect/README.md

   )
 }

-export default getVisibleTodosFactory
+export default getVisibleTodosCreator
 ```

-We now need a `mapStateToPropsFactory` that returns a new `mapStateToProps` each time it is called:
+As of React Redux v4.3.0, if `mapStateToProps` returns a function, React Redux will assume that it should be used to create an individual `mapStateToProps` function for each instance of the component.
+In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector:

 #### `containers/VisibleTodoList.js`